pocketbase/pocketbase/CONTRIBUTING.md

 ## Making changes in the Go code

-PocketBase is a Go package, which means that in order to run the project you'll have to create a Go `main` program that imports the package.
+PocketBase is distributed as a Go package, which means that in order to run the project you'll have to create a Go `main` program that imports the package.

 The repository already includes such program, located in `/examples/base`, that is also used for the prebuilt executables.